-Dementia medical cannabis treatment
+Dementia & Alzheimer's medical cannabis treatment

 Dementia is a group of debilitating diseases, including Alzheimer’s disease, that injure and damage the brain, gradually effecting, and limiting the ability of, the memory and control centres in the brain.
 There are a range of medications that can be prescribed to alleviate or manage the symptoms of dementia, and medical cannabis is one of these options.
+Alzheimer’s Disease is the most common form of dementia in the UK, it can have a profound impact on day-to-day life and it’s symptoms gradually worsen over time causing progressive memory loss and cognitive decline.
+Many are looking into the alternative options available in the UK, and this includes medical cannabis for dementia and Alzheimer’s symptom management.

 people around the world have dementia